Streaming Pixel Interface

 By using a streaming pixel interface with control signals, each Vision HDL Toolbox block or object starts computation on a fresh segment of pixels at the start-of-line or start-of-frame signal.
 The computation occurs whether or not the block or object receives the end signal for the previous segment.

 The protocol tolerates minor timing errors.
 If the number of valid and invalid cycles between start signals varies, the blocks or objects continue to operate correctly.
 Some Vision HDL Toolbox blocks and objects require minimum horizontal blanking regions to accommodate memory buffer operations.
+For more information, see Configure Blanking Intervals.

 In Simulink®, use the Frame To Pixels block to convert framed